cloudflare/cloudflare-docs/content/fundamentals/subscriptions-and-billing/preview-services.md

 ## Available features and products

 To enable a preview service, use the **Dashboard link** in the following table.
 Then, select **Enable**.
 And that is it.
-You will have instant access to the product or feature you selected so you can begin determining if it is right for your business’ needs.
+You will have instant access to the product or feature you selected so you can begin determining if it is right for your business' needs.

 | Name                               | Dashboard link                                                                                              | Docs                                                                       | Community                                                                                           |
 | ---------------------------------- | ----------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------- |